 What is Chicken Fricassee?

-In Mastering the Art of French Cooking, Julia Child describes a fricassee as “halfway between a saute and a stew.”
-I tend to agree with Julia – it’s not quite a sauteed dish as the amount of sauce is more abundant, but it also does not have as much liquid that is typically contained within a stew.
-The Instant Pot is a great cooking apparatus for a fricassee as it both sautes and pressure cooks food in or over liquid.
+In Mastering the Art of French Cooking, Julia Child describes a fricassee as "halfway between a sauté and a stew."
+I tend to agree with Julia - it's not quite a sautéed dish as the amount of sauce is more abundant, but it also does not have as much liquid that is typically contained within a stew.
+The Instant Pot is a great cooking apparatus for a fricassee as it both sautés and pressure cooks food in - or over - liquid.

 There are many versions of fricassee that have been developed by other cultures as well as many variations of the traditional French version.
 It actually reminds me a lot of chicken cacciatore; however, I haven't found any evidence that the Italians were influenced by the French dish or vice versa.
 Both are rustic, no-frills type dishes with simple ingredients; chicken fricassee just has a cream based sauce instead of a tomato based sauce.

 I first heard of chicken fricassee years ago from one of the best cookbooks ever written, The Joy of Cooking.
 What piqued my interest was the option to use either chicken or turkey.
 Not wanting to go through the effort to cook a traditional turkey dinner for Thanksgiving that year, I was looking for alternative turkey recipes that just used turkey parts and required less effort.
-I ended up making their turkey fricassee recipe for Thanksgiving that year, and it was a delicious, less labour-intensive alternative to a full-blown traditional turkey dinner.
+I ended up making their turkey fricassee recipe for Thanksgiving that year.
+It was a delicious, less labor-intensive alternative to a full-blown traditional turkey dinner.
 While turkey fricassee tastes nothing like a traditional turkey dinner with all the fixings, it gave my husband and I our turkey fix for the year and introduced us to a new, wonderful dish.

-I started developing my own Instant Pot version of fricassee with the intention of using turkey parts to create a Paleo, Whole30, low FODMAP alternative turkey dinner recipe for the holidays.
+I started developing my own Instant Pot version of fricassee with the intention of using turkey parts to create a low FODMAP alternative turkey dinner recipe for the holidays.
 These dreams were soon crushed when I could not find turkey parts locally, only whole turkeys.
 As I was not ambitious enough to ask a butcher to chop up a turkey for me or to chop one up on my own, I decided to test the recipe with chicken until I could locate a turkey part supplier.

 If you think that's just lazy - well, it is.
 However, going these extra steps for this particular recipe would defeat the whole purpose for creating a alternative to traditional turkey dinner in the first place, which is to make life easier during the holidays.